revarcline/rombrary/ROADMAP.md

 create delete if unused module after delete in place - call "destroy_orphans" maybe helper method to iterate through all classes

+OK SO delete method (hidden form? idek) is borked, go to office hours